 How to Extend the Life of Your Mattress

 If you get the recommended eight hours of sleep each night, you spend a third of your life in bed.
 That puts a great deal of stress on your mattress.
 Most mattresses can accommodate daily use for around eight years before showing significant signs of wear and tear, but you can get a mattress that will last longer.
-For instance, The Lull Mattress is backed by a 10-year warranty, and it often lasts much longer.
+For instance, The Original Lull Mattress is backed by a Lifetime Warranty, and it often lasts much longer.